Dobrinka Tabakova

 composer

 Born in Sofia, Lora Al-Ahmad graduated with honors from Mannes College of Music in New York City, holding a BM degree in Piano Performance, a Double Major Master’s degree in Piano Performance and Composition, and a Professional Studies Diploma in Composition.
+She studied piano with Pavlina Dokovska and Vladimir Valjarevic, and composition with Lowell Liebermann.

+In 2019, the last concert of the series “Musical Treasures from Bulgaria” at Carnegie’s Weill Recital Hall was dedicated to Lora as a composer and a pianist.
+In 2020, her “Two Skazkas” won the First Prize in the Solo Flute category of the Newly Published Music Competition by the National Flute Association in the United States.
 Her music has been performed by internationally distinguished musicians such as Stefan Ragnar Hoskuldsson, principal flute player of the Chicago Symphony Orchestra, Billy Hunter, principal trumpet player of the Metropolitan Opera in New York, and Wolfram Koessel, cellist of the American String Quartet, among others.

 As a soloist and chamber musician, Lora has also performed at the Bohemian National Hall at the Czech Center in New York City, the Madison Avenue Presbyterian Church, the DiMenna Center for Classical Music, The German House at the United Nations Plaza, and others.

-Lora is an advocate for new music, with a special focus on works by women composers.
-She has hosted the concert “Chamber Music by Young Women Composers”, featuring works by her colleagues Shahar Regev and Hyejin Cho.
-In 2021, Lora was Guest Composer and Lecturer at the Southern Illinois University Edwardsville, where the premiere of her Irminden Piano Trio took place.
+In 2021, Lora was Guest Composer and Lecturer at the Southern Illinois University Edwardsville, where the premiere of her piano trio Irminden took place.
 In 2022, this commissioned work – performed by Miroslav Hristov, violin, Marta Simidchieva, cello, and Ilia Radoslavov, piano – was featured in a CD release titled “Irminden: One Hundred Years of Bulgarian Piano Trios.”

 Lora is currently pursuing Doctoral Studies in Piano Performance at the CUNY Graduate Center in New York City and is a faculty member in the Piano Department at Bard College Preparatory Division.